dssg/streetlights-crime/results/README.md

-This folder contains various results used for this projects's, including tables, charts, and maps.
+This folder contains various results used for this project's report, including tables, charts, and maps.
 Each file's name describes what the object is.